 How do I select a hearing aid?

-We guide you through the entire process, starting with the testing phase, through to selecting a hearing aid model, and tuning it to meet your needs.
-We'll help you select a hearing aid that suits your lifestyle, listening environments and budget.
+We’ll guide you through every step of the process — from your initial hearing test to choosing the right hearing aid and customizing it to your needs.
+Our team will help you find a hearing aid that fits your lifestyle, listening environments, and budget.

 Will my hearing aid be noticeable?